snehadas/snehadas.github.io/_pages/teaching.md

 Bachelor courses
 ======
+* *Course-responsible* on Statistical Evaluation for Artificial Intelligence and Data (Spring 2025)
+* *Course-responsible* on Statistical Evaluation for Artificial Intelligence and Data (Spring 2024)
-* *Course-responsible* on Statistical Evaluation for Artificial Intelligence and Data (Fall 2023 and spring 2024)
+* *Course-responsible* on Statistical Evaluation for Artificial Intelligence and Data (Fall 2023)

 PhD courses
 ======